rsoome/Digi6RX2017/README.md

 # Digi6RX2017

-#CURRENT BRANCH USED - line_detectionǐ
+#CURRENT BRANCH USED - line_detection

 Digi6's code for basketball robot  compete in Robotex of 2017